 Another example would be the matrix of numerical scores on examinations and exercises for students in a class.
-The rows would correspond to students and the columns to exams and assignments.
-The instructor could then assign weights to the different exams and assignments, and via a matrix-vector product, compute a single score for each student. \triangle
+The rows would be indexed by students and the columns would be indexed by exams and assignments.
+The instructor could then assign weights to the different exams and assignments, and via a matrix-vector product, compute a single score for each student. $\triangle$